lgeurts/lgeurts.github.io/_posts/2018-04-20-feeding-kd.md

 tags: [ WinDbg ]
 ---

-Show the bug check code and its parameters: `.bugcheck`.
+1. Show the bug check code and its parameters: `.bugcheck`.

-Show the content of pending entries in the I/O system's error log: `!errlog`.
+2. Show the content of pending entries in the I/O system's error log: `!errlog`.

-Getting a quick preliminary report: `!analyze -v;r;kv;lmnt;q`.
+3. Create a quick preliminary report: `!analyze -v;r;kv;lmnt;q`.

 One line, each week.